-Which Performance driver is most important to your call center?
-Well, it depends on your organization’s goals and the priorities that you’ve established for the Call Center.
+Which performance driver is most important to your call center?
+Well, it depends on your organization’s goals and the priorities that you’ve established for the contact center.
 In our experience working with virtual call centers, here are our top 4 performance drivers.

 Call Center Performance Drivers Fall into Four Distinct Categories: